andrewcircelli/assign-leads-to-campaign/README.md

 - Functionality to read across the entire ```leads.json ``` file and not just the first lead record.
 - Pull lead information from other sources instead of local file system (e.g. db that is synchronize with Salesforce Org or scheduled API calls).
 - Rethink the way the query and CRUD functions of ```assign-leads-campaign``` are configured.
 I do not like the nested function or using the ```req {}``` to store varibles.
+- More helpful error handling responses, e.g., when trying to assign the same Lead to the same Campaign.
-- Standard Salesforce automation tools could probably do this
+- Standard Salesforce automation tools could probably do this.